More And More Unto The Perfect Day: A Good Review At Chanticleer

 Ray Harvey: The Good ultimately resides inside the human brain, which is conceptual by nature and operates (therefore) by means of choice.
 There can be no good nor evil if there is no choice.
 Thought is not automatic.
 Thought requires effort; it requires an act of will.
 Quoting the psychologist Rollo May: “When we analyze will with all the tools that modern psychology brings us, we shall find ourselves pushed back to the level of attention or inattention as the seat of will.
 The effort which goes into the exercise of will is really effort of attention; the strain in willing is the effort to keep the consciousness clear, i.e. the strain of keeping attention focused.”
 That is where The Good resides.
 That is ultimately the source of all good and all bad behavior: the choice to pay attention or not.
 The rest is just an elaboration on this.

-It was 3:00 pm on a brumous afternoon in late January, the sky overcast but luminous.
-Ray Harvey prefers to sit inside these days, basking, he says, in that artificial air.
+It was 3:00 pm on a wintery afternoon in late January, the sky overcast but luminous.
+He prefers to sit inside these days, basking, he says, in that artificial air.
 When asked why, he demurs, a lackluster backhand, and then more or less says that he’s not one of the people who eats and drinks uncompromisingly al fresco.
 We believe him.

 Muscular, mid-to-late thirty, Harvey has repose; he never touches his face.
-He once said that “his balls are Big Macs,” but honestly you would never know it to look at him.
 We sit near the slablike window that commands a view of the outlying plains.
 The telephone poles fall away into an intricate horizon.
 Distant semis flash….

 Q: First things first: Bon Scott or Brian Johnson?